HOME > Japan’s Local Treasures > Jonai Suwakoji samurai houses

-The Jonai Suwakoji district of Kanegasaki in Iwate, sits frozen in time, its Edo-Period (1603-1868) residences once the homes of samurai.
+The Jonai Suwakoji district of Kanegasaki Town in Iwate Prefecture sits frozen in time, with its Edo period (1603-1867) residences once the homes of samurai.

-Kanegasaki stronghold, in what was Nishine village, was one of 21 castles ruled by Date Masamune (1567-1636), the founder of Sendai and once the most powerful daimyo (feudal lord) of the Tohoku region.
+The Kanegasaki stronghold, in what used to be known as Nishine Village, was one of 21 castles ruled by Date Masamune (1567-1636), the founder of Sendai and once the most powerful daimyo (feudal lord) of the Tohoku region.
 Though nothing of the castle remains, the nearby homes of samurai and others still exist in the Jonai Suwakoji conservation area.
 Many of these structures retain original Edo architectural features, with a few even featuring thatched roofs.

 Stop by the former Sakamoto family samurai residence for a matcha tea ceremony with seasonal Japanese sweets, and take a calligraphy lesson within the thatched buildings of what was the Onuma family samurai home.
 Each activity, the pastimes of samurai, takes just 20 or 30 minutes, leaving you plenty of time to explore the town’s two samurai residence restaurants and the Kanegasaki Stronghold History Museum.